 - The total number of motor vehicle crashes came to 15,319

 Allow us to review how we can decrease the number of accidents in Texas.
 Do not drink and drive or drive under the influence of other substances.
 Watch for signals, signs, and zoning flags at all times.
 Remain vigilant for pedestrians and cyclists.
 Use your seatbelts and stay within the speed limit.
 Turn on your lights when driving through inclement weather conditions.
 Report road conditions that are hazardous.
 Many vehicular injuries can be prevented by following a few simple practices.

 Austin is fun and festive, but if another driver has left you injured, you’re probably feeling left out of the scene.
-The dedicated legal team at The Law Offices of George Salinas is here to help.
-Our experienced personal injury attorneys have the skill, knowledge, and compassion to aggressively advocate for the compensation to which you are entitled, so please contact or call us at (512) 851-1004 to schedule an appointment today.
+The dedicated legal team at George Salinas Injury Lawyers is here to help.
+Our experienced Austin personal injury attorneys have the skill, knowledge, and compassion to aggressively advocate for the compensation to which you are entitled, so please contact or call us at 210-225-0909 to schedule an appointment today.

 ★ ★ ★ ★ ★